 Martin Goble – Global SIAM Competency Lead, Tata Consultancy Services

 Service management is difficult and it’s only going to get harder.
 Organizations are getting more complex as they move to adopt agile (and DevOps) ways of working.
-Now, in 2021, service management needs to adapt to work effectively in these hybrid operating models where some teams follow the traditional Application Development/ Application Support/ Infrastructure Operations model while others move to Agile DevOps frameworks.
+Now, in terms of 2021 ITSM Trends, service management needs to adapt to work effectively in these hybrid operating models where some teams follow the traditional Application Development/ Application Support/ Infrastructure Operations model while others move to Agile DevOps frameworks.

 We need to consider a mindset-led service management approach, where service management moves from a “control and govern” to a “coaching and enabling” way of working.

 Rather than a service management team of process managers, we envisage a service management function that supports and enables processes within the organization, driving some processes (inside-out) while facilitating other processes that are driven by business need (outside-in), providing service management coaching to product teams, alongside more traditional process managers.In 2021, we need to consider a mindset-led service management approach, where service management moves from a control and govern to a coaching and enabling way of working – @ITILPunk #ITSM Click To Tweet

 Roy Atkinson – CEO/Principal Advisor, Clifton Butterfield, LLC